So you want to know what our split system aircon installation Brisbane involves.

 Once the outdoor unit is secure, your installer will get to work connecting both halves.

-And that’s it – your split system installation is done!
+And that’s it – installation of your split system is done!

 Get your air conditioning installed by a professional